 Next up, lunch at Mercado de San Miguel.
 My step quickened at the colorful array of vegetables in the windows.
 We settled on oysters and an appetizer with green olives, pickled onions, sardines and pepperoncinis.
 The first drink?
 A crisp white wine from France.
 Heaven.

 Dinner was close by the hotel, a wonderful mixture of tapas.
 And afterwards we were bombarded with free drink cards from every calle corner.
 The card said “Free Caipirinha” which turned out to be the tiniest shot in the world.
 But we were already in the door and there was an open booth.
 Three Caipirinhas later, we stumbled out the door to our home for the night.

 Now, I am not one for violence, however I must admit I can be a bit sharp tongued when threatened or angered…. and um, have had a cocktail or two.
-A large group was a bit too close for comfort and I spun around and mouthed off “You want a piece of me?” while birthday girl almost fell flat on her face while cruising over the cobblestones.
+A large group was a bit too close for comfort and I spun around and mouthed off a bit while birthday girl almost fell flat on her face cruising over the cobblestones.
 She jumped up, yelled “I’m up!” and mumbled “heart, heart” while making the heart symbol over her chest.
 We giggled all the way “home”.